Home

 Crop Rotation

-Why Garden Beds?
+Why Garden Vegetable Beds?

 For most of us, we don't have a lot of space for our organic vegetable garden.
 We need to conserve space and at the same time, we need that space to be more productive than conventional vegetable gardening and commercial agriculture.
-Conventional vegetable gardening, with row cropping, takes up too much space and isn't that productive as gardening beds.
-Modern "Green Revolution" commercial agriculture requires high inputs, mines the soil, and isn't as productive as gardening beds.

 Garden Beds are more productive, because they conserve space, water, and fertilizers inputs.